Search Fact Monster for information on your topic.

 If you need to know about a person, whether an author or a philosopher, historical figure or mythological creature, just search for it.
 You can enter only the last name if you don't know the first name.
-To restrict your search to people, use the Biography search on the Biography page.
+To restrict your search to people, use the Biography search on the Fact Monster People page.

 Information on Cities, States, Countries

 Need to know the Mayor of Atlanta?
 The state cooking pot of Utah?
 A brief history of Argentina?
 Try searching on the name of the city, state, or country.
 You'd be surprised what you can find this way.
 You can find government officials, population, churches, literacy rates, land areas, and economic statistics, such as income per person (also called per capita), unemployment, and primary industries.

 U.S. Political Data